zellko/top-todo/README.md

 - [x] Remove ToDo
 - [x] Remove All ToDo
 - [x] Edit ToDo
+- [x] When a ToDo is created/modified, check if it shoud be show or not
 - [ ] (Sorting ToDo based on x criteria)
 - [ ] ...